fonnesbeck/git_tutorial/git.md

 ![fit](images/commit_push.png)

 ^ It allows you to
-decide which changes make up the next version, called a [commit](reference.html#commit), and keeps useful metadata about them.
+decide which changes make up the next version, called a **commit**, and keeps useful metadata about them.

 ---